OlaedoOkpareke/Paper2Repository/README.md

 2. The Inputs folder:

 The dta files are the files downloaded from the original paper's data package.
-The csv files contains the convertes csv datasets used in the report.
+The csv files contains the converted csv datasets used in the report.

 3. The Scripts folder: